Convergence analysis of controlled particle systems arising in deep learning: from finite to infinite sample size

-{\bf Hypothesis (R1)} Suppose {\bf Hypothesis (R)} and the following: \begin{enumerate} \item $U$ is convex; \item {$\tilde H_N$ in \eqref{H-N-R} is convex in $x\in\mathbb R^N$, for all $(t,p)$.} \end{enumerate} \begin{remark} The second assumption in {\bf Hypothesis (R1)} on the convexity of the Hamiltonian is quite common in mean field control problems.
-In our model, since the control is centralized and the dynamics of the particles is more complicated, this assumption could no longer be guaranteed in a simple way. {According to direct calculation, with the notation $\mu=\frac1N\sum_{j=1}^N\delta_{x_j}$, we find
+\begin{remark} { As we will see in the analysis below, the second assumption in {\bf Hypothesis (R1)} on the convexity of the Hamiltonian in the $x$-variable can be relaxed as eventually it will be used only restricted to the set $\left\{(t,x,p)\in[0,T]\times\mathbb R^N\times\mathbb R^N: p = \nabla_xV^\varepsilon_N(t,x)\right\}.$ Such relaxation will also be shown to be particularly meaningful in the case study of Section \ref{adaptation}.
+The assumption} on the convexity of the Hamiltonian is quite common in mean field control problems. { In general, infinite dimensional HJB equations for mean field control are degenerate despite the presence of non-degenerate noise, and convexity conditions are used to establish the a priori estimates for global classical solutions.
+In our context, the convexity condition is used to established uniform in $N$ estimates in Lemma \ref{prior-bound}--Proposition \ref{dY/dx-1} below.} In our model, since the control is centralized and the dynamics of the particles { are} more complicated, this assumption could no longer be guaranteed in a simple way.
+According to direct calculation, with the notation $\mu=\frac1N\sum_{j=1}^N\delta_{x_j}$, we find

 We can see from the above that one possible way to ensure the convexity of $\tilde H_N(t,x,p)$ in $x$ is to assume an affine structure on $f$.

 Indeed, set the parameters in \eqref{sample-dyn} and \eqref{obj-func-2} as follows